efritz/blog/content/articles/2017-08-12-charon-simulator.md

 In this configuration, once a client bursts into a higher tier they are effectively banned from the system for fifteen seconds.

-#### <a href="/charon-simulator?tiers=50,60,60,600&name=Batch%20Processing" target="_blank_">Limits for batch processing</a>
+#### <a href="/charon-simulator?tiers=50,15,15,30&name=Batch%20Processing" target="_blank_">Limits for batch processing</a>

 Many systems run periodically and spend the vast majority of their time idle.
 For example, a nightly reporting system will typically make requests to an API for a ten-minute span once a day.
 A tier can be configured to have a fairly generous limit for the window the job is expected to run, and then enter cooldown for the remainder of the twenty-four hour period to prevent additional requests until the next job runs.

-In this example configuration, the first request will trigger the start of a one-minute window.
-Fifty requests can be made in this time, after which no additional requests can be made for another ten minutes.
+In this configuration, the first request will trigger the start of a fifteen second window.
+Fifty requests can be made in this time, after which no additional requests can be made for another thirty seconds.
+In a production environment, Charon would handle window sizes and active/cooldown periods much longer than this.
+For the simulation we crank down the maximum bounds on these parameters because, well, who the heck is gonna be watching this thing for multiple hours?